obsidian-canzi/Enhanced-Editing-legacy-version/README.md

 ## About
 Silkworm（蚕子） is the actual developer of this plugin.
 However it is not convenient for him to look after the plugin outside the Obsidian Chinese community.
 Therefore, I (mouth on cloud) am the “corresponding developer” who is maintaining this plugin here on Github.
 ## Support
-If Silkworm（蚕子）want to have a cup of coffee once a while, I might be able to set up a support page for him (me).
+If Silkworm（蚕子）wants to have a cup of coffee once a while, I might be able to set up a support page for him (me).